backmesh/site/docs/selfhost.md

 yarn deploy
 ```

-7. Expose your Backmesh cloudflare worker.
-Now you can follow [this](https://developers.cloudflare.com/workers/configuration/routing/) Cloudflare tutorial to setup a route for your worker so that it can start receiving inbound HTTP requests from your web or mobile app.
+7. Now you can follow [this](https://developers.cloudflare.com/workers/configuration/routing/) Cloudflare tutorial to setup a route for your worker so that it can start receiving inbound HTTP requests from your web or mobile app.